energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

     - This project will only use simulated EW-DOS devices and simulated data (i.e. we will make simulated JSON payloads for PTD).
 This leads me to wonder if there is an EW-DOS device simulator (maybe that is a separate dev project to do) which allows devices to be simulated, power profiles simulated, generates EW-AI data streams, etc. Ultimately, we'd like to register JSON schema by device, so it could be extensible and cross-analyziable (even across different networks, devices and manufacturers)

     - I'd be interested in doing follow-on projects for both EW and OCEAN

+    - If I fork from other projects to make some of this, is there a specific licensse type that I'm limited to using?

+    - Are there any specific open source platforms, projects or repositories I cannot utilize in making this?

+    - This project is a CONCEPTUAL PROTOTYPE (demonstrating end-to-end EW-DOS -> OCEAN connenctivity).
+Not included:
+        * How EW-AI is onboarded into EW-DO
+        * How vendors/manufacturers are onboarded into EW-AI
+        * How devices are fully authenticated/seured to connect to EW-AI (I will integrate with ENS though obviously), although I realize authentication will ultimately be required (maybe it can get in, not sure)s
+        * Performace tuning
+        * IT/Production/Operational deployments, etc.